avaloki108/BabaYaga/DESIGN.md

 ### 7.1.
 Component Descriptions

-*   **BabaYagaClient:** The main entry point for the user.
+*   **Web3AuditClient:** The main entry point for the user.
 It provides a TUI for interacting with the system, configuring audits, and viewing results.
 *   **OrchestrationLayer:** The brain of the system.
 It takes an audit configuration, runs the appropriate analysis modules, and aggregates the results into a single report.
 *   **AnalysisModule:** A wrapper around a specific analysis tool (e.g., Slither).
 It exposes a standardized interface for the OrchestrationLayer to use.
 *   **Report:** A data structure that holds the findings of an audit.
 It is designed to be easily converted into various formats (e.g., Markdown, JSON).